Skip to main content

 3.10 Initiative for Imposing Discipline

-Except as otherwise provided herein, the responsibility for imposing the discipline defined in this policy lies with management, in consultation with the Director of Human Resources (HR) inasmuch as HR processes all hiring and payroll transactions at the university and is positioned to notice any incidents of noncompliance.
-In exercising this initiative, the HR Director (or her/his designee(s)) will,
+Except as otherwise provided herein, the responsibility for imposing the discipline defined in this policy lies with management, in consultation with the director of Human Resources (HR) inasmuch as HR processes all hiring and payroll transactions at the university and is positioned to notice any incidents of noncompliance.
+In exercising this initiative, the HR director (or her/his designee(s)) will,

 • Determine whether the facts of the situation actually describe an incident of noncompliance and not a case of simple clerical or inputting error and give the offending parties an opportunity to explain the circumstances surrounding the incident.